-Perhaps the greatest challenge in supporting Pathobiology students is ensuring they are aware of library services and encouraged to use them.
+Clinical Studies students balance a wide variety of responsibilities, and perhaps the greatest challenge in meeting their needs is ensuring they are aware of library services and encouraged to use them.
 A recent survey indicated that supervisor support is the key factor in pursuing professional skills development for 75% of graduate students.
 We continually promote library services through various channels, but find that word of mouth is the most powerful referral source.
-As graduate student numbers increase, we continue to explore the best ways to maximize our reach.
-One area for possible development is the introduction of more online guides specifically tailored to Pathobiology, as heretofore our focus has been on developing resources for undergraduate courses.
+As graduate student enrolment increases, we continue to explore the best ways to maximize our reach.
+One area for possible development is the introduction of online research guides tailored to Clinical Studies, as heretofore our focus has been on developing resources for undergraduate courses.
+In 2017-18, there were no reported consultation visits by Clinical Studies students, possibly because they are finding what they need from the library website or the Ask Us Desk.
+As we increase support for systematic reviews, we anticipate the number of visits could increase substantially.